jetstack/tally/README.md

 The public API may not have a score for every discovered repository but `tally` can generate these missing scores itself when the `-g/--generate` flag is set.

+Scores are generated from the `HEAD` of the repository.

 This requires that the `GITHUB_TOKEN` environment variable is set to a valid token.